The best sales to shop today: Mac Mini, Arlo, Old Navy and more - CNN Underscored

 Echo Show 10 ($209.99, originally $249.99; amazon.com)

 If you’re looking to add Alexa to your home, now’s your chance to pick up the Echo Show 10 — Amazon’s latest, most advanced smart display — at an all-time low price.
-This device’s 10-inch display sits atop a motorized circular base, allowing it to automatically spin to keep you in frame during video chats or to keep content in your line of vision, and right now, it’s $40 off at $209.99.
-Plus, it boasts all the Echo Show features you’re already familiar with, like access to entertainment streaming services and naturally, the famously helpful voice assistant.
+This device’s 10-inch display sits atop a motorized circular base, allowing it to automatically spin to keep you in frame during video chats or to keep content in your line of vision, and right now it’s $40 off at $209.99.
+Plus, it boasts all the Echo Show features you’re already familiar with, like access to entertainment streaming services and, naturally, the famously helpful voice assistant.
 For more information, read our full review.

 Reebok’s BOGO event is on now, which means you can get a second item for just $10 when you buy one at full price.
 Just use code BOGO at checkout to snag the special savings on more than 150 styles, including a wide range of sneakers for men, women and kids.
 Just be sure to shop soon so you can get the size you need before it sells out.